 - Your risk for serious health problems is much lower from the vaccine than your risk if you’re unvaccinated and get COVID-19.
 COVID-19 can leave you with heart and lung damage and other conditions that require long-term treatment.
 Vaccines are much safer paths to immunity than the disease itself.

-The available COVID-19 vaccines are highly effective against severe illness, hospitalization, and death due to COVID-19, including from the Delta variant.
+The available COVID-19 vaccines are highly effective against severe illness, hospitalization, and death due to COVID-19.

 - The FDA carefully reviewed the vaccines for safety and authorized them because the expected benefits outweigh potential risks.